 But first, a full disclosure.
-This article is X words long, and is the most in-depth piece of content ever produced on over 9,000 words, and is the most in-depth piece of content ever produced on migraine glasses.
+This article is over 9,000 words, and is the most in-depth piece of content ever produced on migraine glasses.
 If you're looking for a more condensed, digestible version, or you're looking to buy migraine glasses, please visit this page.
 You can always bookmark this one and come back to it later.

-Steven's Story: Steven didn’t know much about migraine glasses, and wasn’t so quick to blindly jump on the bandwagon.
-He said, “I was very skeptical because I had never heard of glasses to help migraines.”
+Steven's Story: Steven didn't know much about migraine glasses, and wasn't so quick to blindly jump on the bandwagon.
+He said, "I was very skeptical because I had never heard of glasses for migraine."

-After purchasing eyewear from Axon Optics and wearing them for about a month, Steven was thrilled to discover he’d found a new tool for his migraine toolbox, “These work amazingly for me.
-I have not had a single migraine since I have been wearing these, not one!”
+After purchasing eyewear from Axon Optics and wearing them for about a month, Steven was thrilled to discover he'd found a new tool to help him live with his condition, reporting that, "These work amazingly for me.
+I have not had a single migraine since I have been wearing these, not one!"

 And a new fan was born.
 While the results vary for every individual, research and testimonials show that certain types of lenses can help reduce the severity and frequency of migraine attacks.
 We'll start with the basics.

-Treatment can be a challenge too, because everyone experiences their migraines in unique ways.
+For doctors, treating migraines can be a challenge too, because everyone experiences them in unique ways.
 The symptoms and triggers are as varied as the people who get them.
 However, there are a handful of triggers that are pretty consistent with the majority of migraineurs, and light sensitivity tops the list.

 Since light sensitivity is reported as both a common symptom and a common trigger (especially when it comes to glare), it's no surprise that a controlled study found that bright lights caused headaches in 29% of those surveyed, and aggravated headaches in 73% (along with other factors like skipping meals and stress).

 To some extent, everyone is sensitive to light.
-For example, looking directly into the sun would be painful for anyone.
+Looking directly into the sun would be painful for anyone.
 But most people with migraine disease are hypersensitive to light.
 A sunny day that delights most of us can be excruciating for them, but even indoor lighting can hurt.
-It’s this degree of light sensitivity that sets them apart.
+It's this degree of light sensitivity that sets them apart.

 And the research began.
 The good news is that research shows only certain wavelengths of light are likely aggravate migraines (Source Katz B).
-So, it logically follows that finding a way to block those particular wavelengths should provide relief and even protection from light-triggered migraines.
-Enter migraine glasses.
-Migraine glasses filter the light that has been implicated in triggering and aggravating migraine attacks.
+So, it logically follows that finding a way to block those particular wavelengths could help sensitive people manage how light impacts their lives.
+Enter Axon Optics with Avulux® lenses for light sensitivity and migraine.

-They use a special coating on the lenses that is specifically designed to keep the “bad” light out and let the good light in.
+They use special lenses that are specifically designed to keep harmful light out and let good light in.
 No substantially altered vision, no dark-adapted eyes, just light protection.
-Axon Optics migraine glasses are specifically designed to filter light and, with a healthy lifestyle, may help those living with migraine.
-(Read our reviews for more information about anecdotal results.)
+Axon Optics migraine glasses are powered by Avulux Migraine & Light Sensitivity lenses which were specifically designed to filter up to 97% of harmful blue, amber, and red light while allowing 70% of the soothing green light through.
+Wearing them as part of a healthy lifestyle may help those living with migraine.

 Development and Design: The Story of Migraine Glasses